 - Related indicators

-- Annual mean temperature
+- Evolution of annual mean temperature

 Annual measurements of glacier length variations have been gathered in a systematic and internationally coordinated manner since 1893.
 The parameters surveyed in Switzerland are integrated within the Global Terrestrial Network for Glaciers (GTN-G).
 They are collated, archived and published internationally by the World Glacier Monitoring Service (WGMS).
 The marked retreat of glaciers is a phenomenon observed worldwide.